Zakay/Swish/README.md

 ## Why This App Exists

 Traditional macOS window managers expect you to memorise a maze of shortcuts or drag windows to tiny hotspots.
-That breaks your flow. **When you want to focus, it should feel effortless to snap a window left, toss it to another display, or shrink it for reference—without hunting edges or title‑bars.**
+That breaks your flow. **When you want to focus, it should feel effortless to snap a window left, toss it to another display, or shrink it for reference—without hunting edges or title‑bars.** And when you switch between different types of work, you shouldn't have to rebuild your entire workspace from scratch.

 Swish is built on one idea: *"Windows should follow your intent, not the other way around."* It pairs keyboard shortcuts **and** direction‑aware mouse gestures so you can manage space instinctively on one screen or many.
+Save your perfect layouts as Profiles and instantly switch between "coding mode," "design mode," or any workspace configuration you need.

 ---

 ## What It Does

 Swish lives quietly in the menu bar and gives you fast, rule‑free control over window placement and size.
-Two core modes keep things simple:
+Three core features keep things simple:

 1. **Tile Mode** – Hit your Tile Hotkey, then flick the cursor or tap an arrow key to *throw* the frontmost window in any of **eight directions** (← ↖ ↑ ↗ → ↘ ↓ ↙).
 If you reach the edge of a display, the window continues onto the next monitor in the same relative position.
 2. **Resize Mode** – Press your Resize Hotkey and arrow‑tap (or keep flicking) to grow or shrink the window—no edge‑grabbing needed. **Move‑within‑Resize:** when this mode is active *and* your cursor rests near the centre of the window, the same gestures will *move* the window instead of resizing it.
+3. **Window Profiles** – Save your current window layout across all monitors as a named profile, then instantly restore it later.
+Perfect for switching between work contexts—save your "coding setup" with editor, terminal, and browser positioned exactly how you like, then switch to "design mode" with different apps and arrangements.

-Both hotkeys are fully configurable in **Settings**, and the built‑in onboarding reflects your custom choices on every page.
+All hotkeys are fully configurable in **Settings**, and the built‑in onboarding reflects your custom choices on every page.

 ---

 ## Features

 * **Keyboard or Mouse Control** – Use the default hotkeys *or* a quick flick; Swish recognises the direction and acts.
 * **Eight‑Direction Tiling** – Snap to edges *or* corners with arrow keys or diagonal flicks.
 * **Resize & Move Mode** – Resize from anywhere, then slide a window when your cursor sits in the centre.
 * **Multi‑Monitor Awareness** – Throw a window past the edge and it glides onto the next display.
+* **Window Profiles** – Save and restore complete window layouts across multiple monitors.
+Perfect for switching between different workspace configurations like "coding mode" or "design mode".
 * **Hotkey Reassignment** – Change Tile and Resize Hotkeys at any time; onboarding updates automatically.
 * **100 % Public APIs** – Built entirely with App Kit and Accessibility APIs—no private frameworks or hacks.

 ---

 ## The Development Story

 Swish is yet another project in my ongoing "AI Vibe Coding" experiment.
 Like NoDoze and AudioProfiles, **every file**—code, icons, README—was generated by an AI.
 My role was to specify requirements and architecture, then review the output.
-I haven’t read every line, so there may be oddities or hallucinations.
+I haven't read every line, so there may be oddities or hallucinations.
 Use at your own risk—but feel free to inspect the open‑source code yourself.

 ---